PapaEmeritus4/rest-assured-project/README.md

 ```

 ## [Kucoin API Automation package](https://github.com/PapaEmeritus4/rest-assured-project/tree/master/src/test/java/org/qa/kucoin)
-This project is an automation test suite for the [Kucoin](https://www.kucoin.com/) cryptocurrency exchange, implemented using [RestAssured](https://rest-assured.io/) and the  testing framework.
+This project is an automation test suite for the [Kucoin](https://www.kucoin.com/) cryptocurrency exchange, implemented using [RestAssured](https://rest-assured.io/) and the **TestNG** testing framework.
 The goal of the tests is to verify various functionalities of the Kucoin API, such as fetching ticker data, filtering by symbol, and sorting tickers based on change rate.

 ## [Reqres API Automation package](https://github.com/PapaEmeritus4/rest-assured-project/tree/master/src/test/java/org/qa/reqres)